-I am currently exploring the answers to these questions using a survey I’ve developed.
-In December, I will giving a TED talk on the topic of friendship.
-I would appreciate your input on my talk by clicking on the link below and completing my survey.
+I will be giving a TED talk on the changing face of friendship this winter.
+I would appreciate your help with my TED talk by clicking on the link below and completing my short survey.:

 Check back for future blogs where I will be exploring the topic of friendship further and sharing the results of my survey.